BDClaudiu/WebProgramming/README.md

 # WebProgramming
 Game Webstore

-This game website is made using HTML, CSS, JSP and servlets (JavaScript and PHP excluded on purpose) using Apache Tomcat and SQL Database.
+This game website is made using HTML, CSS, JSP and servlets (JavaScript and PHP excluded on purpose) and using Apache Tomcat and SQL Database for server side.